catalin-giuglan/WebProject/README.md

 # PlayTube

 ## Description
-WebProject is a web application built using TypeScript, CSS, JavaScript, and HTML.
+PlayTube is a web application built using TypeScript, CSS, JavaScript, and HTML.
 The aim of this application is to mimic the core functionalities of YouTube, providing users with a similar experience for viewing and managing video content.

 ## Features
 - **User Authentication**: Users can register, log in, and update their profiles.